The Loop cuts through ancient market towns, a UNESCO World Heritage Site and Britain's first National Park.

-Seventy-one per cent (61.6km) of the route is now complete.
-Follow the blue White Peak Loop (WPL) signs.
+The route is now open, follow the blue White Peak Loop (WPL) signs.

-A lot more funding is needed, and it may take some time to complete the missing links due to securing the necessary finance, landowner and other permissions.
+A lot more funding is needed, and it may take some time to complete more off-road sections due to securing the necessary finance, landowner, and other permissions.

-We've recently been awarded a grant from government agency Active Travel England which is an exciting step forward towards developing the missing links for the route in and around Buxton.
-This funding will be used to progress detailed engineering design for the missing sections – including connecting the White Peak Loop from the end of the Monsal Trail at Blackwell Mill into Buxton Town Centre and on to Harpur Hill.
+We've recently been awarded a grant from government agency Active Travel England which is an exciting step forward towards extending the route.
+This funding is being used to progress surveys and preliminary engineering design - including connecting the White Peak Loop from the end of the Monsal Trail at Blackwell Mill into and through Buxton Town Centre and on to Harpur Hill.

 This builds upon previous route appraisals which identified a preferred route from the end of the Monsal Trail along Wye Dale and Woo Dale to Buxton that would involve new bridges over the river.
 The options involve work within a flood plain, Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC) and will require approvals and further work to fully cost the scheme.